NaturalNode/node-nltools/README.md

     Util.trigram(['The','fox','ran','fast']); // [ [ 'The', 'fox', 'ran' ], [ 'fox', 'ran', 'fast' ] ]`

+### Wordnet Bindings
+ - Wordnet bindings have been started, you must download the wordnet database before you can play with it.

 ## What's Not yet Included aka TODO

 ### Sentence Boundary Detection